Skip to content

 Are amiable and amicable the same?

-Both amiable and amicable are adjectives, (i.e., describing words) that have to do with pleasant or friendly feelings.
+Both amiable and amicable are adjectives (i.e., describing words) that have to do with pleasant or friendly feelings.
 The difference boils down to the correct contexts in which we should use either word:

 We use amiable to describe someone as friendly or sociable, or something that pleases (or has a pleasing quality).

 Amicable, on the other hand, describes when something that is, “done or achieved in a polite or friendly way and without arguing”; e.g., “an amicable agreement“.
+The distinction between them is clearer in how we use both:

 Everyone knew him as an amiable fellow.